peak8/rhubarb-pi/DOCKER-COMPOSE-SERVICE.md

     ```
     {
         "iptables": false,
-        "bridge": "none"
+        "bridge": "none",
+        "log-opts": {
+            "max-size": "1m",
+            "max-file": "5"
         }
+    }
     ```

-    Create the file if it doesn't already exist
+    Create the file if it doesn't already exist.

+    log-opts are set create up to 5 files on 1Mb, oldest file will be deleted.

 &nbsp;